sph-mn/sdupes/readme.md

 * currently written in c via sc, which maps scheme-like expressions to c

 # possible enhancements
-* byte-by-byte comparison is costly, is it needed?
+* byte-by-byte comparison is costly, is it needed

 # license
 gpl3+